-Below is a summary of the principles underpinning the new SEN Code of Practice which becomes statutory in September 2014.
+Below is a summary of the principles underpinning the SEN Code of Practice which became statutory in September 2014.

 Local authorities, in carrying out their functions, must have regard to:

-• the importance of the child or young person, and their parents, participating as fully as possible in decisions; and being provided with the information and support necessary to enable participation in those decisions;
+• the importance of the child or young person, and their parents/carers, participating as fully as possible in decisions; and being provided with the information and support necessary to enable participation in those decisions

 These principles are designed to support: